BlueBrain/hpc-coding-conventions/cpp/NamingConventions.md

 #### Exception

-Function parametres and local variables used only within 3 lines can break the rule, for instance:
+Function parametres and local variables used only within less than 3 lines can break this rule, for instance:

 ```cpp
 struct Dimension {